rosenpin/todoist-mcp-server/README.md

 ## What is this?

-This server allows Claude to interact with your Todoist account, giving you the ability to:
+This MCP connector allows Claude to connect to your Todoist account, giving you the ability to:

 - Create, read, update, and complete tasks
 - Manage projects and sections